UltimaHoarder/UltimaScraper/README.md

 >No...
 >OnlyFans themselves allow users to download content as stated in their [Terms of Service](https://onlyfans.com/terms)

->See:

-8.2.2 you may print or download one copy of a reasonable number of pages of the Website for your own personal, non-commercial use and not for further reproduction, publication, or distribution."
+>8.2.2 you may print or download one copy of a reasonable number of pages of the Website for your own personal, non-commercial use and not for further reproduction, publication, or distribution."

 Disclaimer:
 >OnlyFans is a registered trademark of Fenix International Limited.